 That’s when things started to change.

 My epiphany made me proactive.
 I sought out inspiring single women and let their bravery in sharing their vulnerability and lived experience soothe my bitter bones and motivate me to do better.
 I learned more about what I love doing - what sparks something in me – and started doing more of it.
-That led to me selling my home and planning to move into the one I really want for me and my son.
-It also led to me throwing myself into my work and my writing and getting really clear on what I want out of that.
+That led to me selling my home and planning to move into the one I really want for my daughter and I. It also led to me throwing myself into my work and my writing and getting really clear on what I want out of that.
 It hasn’t happened overnight, but I’ve worked hard to change my mindset and it’s paid off.
 I’m seeing things through the lens of what I have, rather than what I don’t, and I’m feeling extraordinarily grateful.
 Things just feel different.

 And if I do meet someone?
 Well it won’t be someone pretending to be 15 years younger than his profile photo on an app (which incidentally features him holding a fish or crouching next to a drugged tiger).
 It won’t be someone who I meet in a crushingly awkward scenario where I discover he is rude to waiters, has an overly loud voice or is wearing white towelling socks with black shoes.
 And it won’t be someone I have to force myself to fall for.
 If it happens, it’ll be because it’s meant to.